AndyMrg-dev/custom-fitness-dc-bot/README.md

 # Ronnie Coleman Bot

-A Ronnie Coleman-themed Discord bot built for my server, featuring calorie and protein tracking, macro estimations, custom training plans, a boxing interval timer, basic moderation, and a mini-game.
+This is a Ronnie Coleman-themed Discord bot built for my server, featuring calorie and protein tracking, macro estimations, custom training plans, a boxing interval timer, basic moderation, and a mini-game.

  Commands